 Classic Negative Film Recipe

-If you have the latest Fujifilm camera with an X-Trans IV sensor, you can use the Classic Negative film simulation for a vintage look.
-The Classic Negative is the best to use for an outdoor portrait photoshoot.
-Don’t give up if you have an older Fujifilm camera, you can still do post-processing and get the Classic Negative film simulation on Capture One Pro photo editing software.
+If you have the most recent Fujifilm camera with an X-Trans IV sensor, you can simulate a vintage look with the Classic Negative film simulation.
+The Classic Negative is ideal for outdoor portrait photography or street photography.
+If you have an older Fujifilm camera, don’t give up; you can still use Capture One Pro photo editing software to do post-processing and get the Classic Negative film simulation.
+Recently I have created a custom street portrait film recipe for X-T4 which is suitable for all types of outdoor portrait photography.

 CineStill 800T Film Recipe